tobiscr/application-connector-manager/docs/user/tutorials/01-10-create-application.md

-# Create a new Application
+# Create a New Application

 >**NOTE:** An Application represents a single connected external solution.